jonjoncronin/catalogProject/vagrant/catalog/README.md

 requested via the HTTP protocol.
 These 3 endpoints will allow an external caller to view the current table information for
  * all categories and their items in the database
- * all items in a specific category in the database
+ * all categories in the database
  * the details for a specific item in the database

 # Resources